SteveTuttle/credit-risk-analysis-toolkit/README.md

 * Create a Logistic Regression Model with the Original Data
 * Write a Credit Risk Analysis Report

+    * Outside of the primary deliverable for this challenge which called the for the creation a Logistic Regression model, the Credit Risk Analysis Report asks to see and compare two models.
+I am adding a Random Forest for comparison in the notebook as well.

 ### Part-1: Split the Data into Training and Testing Sets
-Getting started, I will open the notebook from the starter code __credit_risk_classification.ipynb__ then save a new copy as __credit_risk_classification_sdt.ipynb__ and that will be the file I use to complete the following steps per challenge instructions:
+Getting started, I will open the notebook from the starter code __`credit_risk_classification.ipynb`__ then save a new copy as __`credit_risk_classification_sdt.ipynb`__ and that will be the file I use to complete the following steps per challenge instructions:

 1) Read the `lending_data.csv` data from the Resources folder into a Pandas DataFrame.